apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - Worker Nodes: Applications are there
 - ETCD Cluster: Is for archiving everything.
 Key-value pair DB
 - Kube Scheduler: scheduled which workloads is going to be assigned to which worker
-- Contreoller Manager: Checks status of workers and workloads
+- Contreoller Manager: Checks status of workers and workloads.
+Has so many Controllers.
+It is not a centralized contrller

 ## Session 2
 ```